solar cookers: a

 � wilfred pimentel of fresno rotary & rotary international, fresno

-� mike port, martha port & paul funk of the solar oven society (sos),
+� mike port, martha port & paul funk of the solar oven society (sos), minneapolis

-� barby pulliam of the world association of girl guides & girl scouts, el dorado
+� barby pulliam of the world association of girl guides & girl scouts, el dorado hills

 vietnam